Ian-hub-code/Ian-hub-code/README.md

 - 👋 Hi, I’m Ian.
-- 👀 I’m passionate about Java, and I also find the front-end side of coding fun like working with HTML and CSS.
+- 👀 I’m passionate about development, and I also find the front-end side of coding fun like working with HTML and CSS.
 - 🌱 I’m currently learning JavaScript, Bootstrap and React.
 - 💞️ I’m looking to collaborate on projects a new developer can add to his resume!
 - 📫 How to reach me: ians221@gmail.com